 There is no other golf course that can top one, which gives you a superb tropical backdrop.
 Head over to the Ocean Course and enjoy the 18-hole, par-72 playground designed by Arnold Palmer.

 The whole golf course plays to 6,788 yards, with every hole offering distinct views.
 The rich wildlife shall keep you company as you drive from one hole to the next.

 7. Visit the Guanacaste National Park

 The Gulf of Papagayo Costa Rica is near the Guanacaste National Park.
-With only about one and a half hour away from each other, a quick visit to the Guanacaste National Park is a must when in the Papagayo Peninsula.
+Only about one and a half-hour away from each other, a quick visit to the Guanacaste National Park is a must when in the Papagayo Peninsula.

-The strength of the Guanacaste National Park lies mainly on the fact that it has a variety of distinct ecosystems under one roof.
+The strength of the Guanacaste National Park lies mainly because it has a variety of distinct ecosystems under one roof.

-Experience a dry tropical forest in the lowlands while there are cloud and rain forests in the higher altitudes.
+Experience a dry tropical forest in the lowlands while cloud and rain forests are in the higher altitudes.

 8. Visit the Lomas de Barbudal Wildlife Refuge

 Travelling to the Lomas de Barbudal Wildlife Refuge is among the best things to do in Papagayo Costa Rica.

 A huge portion of the world’s bee population is considered to be living in this reserve.
 In fact, around 250 bee species can be found here.